awsdocs/amazon-redshift-developer-guide/doc_source/r_TO_TIMESTAMP.md

 ## Arguments<a name="r_TO_TIMESTAMP-arguments"></a>

 *timestamp*
 A string that represents a timestamp value in the format specified by *format*\.
+If this argument is left as empty, the timestamp value defaults to `0001-01-01 00:00:00`\.

 *format*
 A string literal that defines the format of the *timestamp* value\.
 Formats that include a time zone \(**TZ**, **tz**, or **OF**\) are not supported as input\.
 For valid timestamp formats, see [Datetime format strings](r_FORMAT_strings.md)\.